Back to Blog

 Revenue Retention Rate:

-Revenue Retention = (Renewal Revenue ÷ Total Available Renewal Revenue) × 100
+Revenue Retention = (Renewal Revenue / Total Available Renewal Revenue) x 100

-This matters more than client count because it accounts for upsells and expansions.
+This matters more than client count.
+It shows upsells and growth.

 Average Client Lifetime:

-If your annual churn is 25%, average client lifetime is 4 years.
+If 25% of clients leave each year, average lifetime is 4 years.

 Client Lifetime Value (CLV):

-CLV = Average Contract Value × Average Lifetime
+CLV = Average Contract Value x Average Lifetime

 Benchmark Your Performance

-According to International Coaching Federation research, the average coaching client retention rate is 50-65%, varying by niche and engagement model.
+International Coaching Federation research shows average retention is 50 to 65%.
+It varies by niche and model.

 Coaching Industry Retention Benchmarks: